knot-inc/proved-xyz/README.md

-# Prerequisite

-- **Ask tomo for .env.local file and place it under packages/proved-web/ **
-- **Ask tomo for .env file and place it under packages/contracts/ **
+Demonstrate your DAO contributions on-chain to showcase your credentials.

 # Setup
+### Prerequisite
+- This project uses AWS CDK for the backend and AWS Amplify for the frontend hosting.
+AWS account is required to deploy the service.
+- Setup .env.local file and place it under packages/proved-web/ **
+- Setup .env file and place it under packages/contracts/ **

+### Initialize Contract

 ```
 yarn install